MorrisSimons/Podcast-scanner/README.md

 ### Tech Stack

-1. Use Supabase free tier to set up a simple database for storing the initial data.
+1. Use Supabase to set up a simple database for storing the initial data.
+As i have a paid plan here already.

 2. As we accumulate more data and need to store files, the plan is to use Scaleway S3 storage.
 My estimation is that i need about 8TB (€120 per month) of storeage space and scaleway only gives 750GB for free.
 We will probably need about 18TB (€180) of transfer.
 The total cost of this project would be some where around €300 for storage on scaleway.